dfinity/motoko/doc/md/language-manual.md

 Object expressions support *punning* for concision.
 A punned field `<id>` is shorthand for `<id> = <id>`; Similarly, a typed, punned field `<id> : <typ>` is short-hand for `<id> = <id> : <typ>`.
 Both associate the field named `<id>` with the value of the identifier `<id>`.

+#### Object reuse

+Objects can be combined and/or extended using the `and` and `in` keywords.
+A record expression `{ <exp-field>;* in <exp_post> (and <exp_post>)* }`
+merges the objects (or modules) specified as *bases* which can be postfixed expressions, and augments the result to also contain the specified fields.
+The field list can be omitted when at least two bases appear and none have common field labels.
+Thus the field list serves as
+- disambiguation for field labels occurring more than once in the bases
+- supplying fresh fields
+- changing field types.
+The resulting type is determined by the bases' (and explicit fields') static type.
+`var` fields from the bases (when not disambiguated) will show up in the result as `var` fields that *share* the original coontents, i.e. an assignment to such a field of either the base or the result will change the shared content.

 ### Object projection (member access)

 The object projection `<exp> . <id>` has type `var?
 T` provided `<exp>` has object type `sort { var1? <id1> : T1, …​, var? <id> : T, …​, var? <idn> : Tn }` for some sort `sort`.